How to Read a CSV File into a DataTable in C#

 Why Does CSV to DataTable Conversion Matter?

 CSV to DataTable conversion lets developers transform comma-separated values into structured objects for further processing.
 Whether you're handling inventory data, customer records, or transaction logs, converting CSV to a DataTable efficiently is crucial.
-Using the first row as column headers, you can ensure that DataTable columns align with your database table schema, making it perfect for Excel to SQL operations.
+Using the first row as column headers, you can ensure that DataTable columns align with your database table schema, making it perfect for Excel to DataSet operations.

 Traditional approaches often struggle with large files, different delimiters, or memory management.
 IronXL eliminates these challenges and handles different delimiters, quoted fields, and embedded commas without extra code.
 IronXL's CSV reading capabilities eliminate common pain points while providing additional features like data validation and file size control.